wfn Web Function First draft

 string

 Required.
 Suffix for the endpoint URL, appended to the PACKAGE_BASE_URL to form the full endpoint URL.
-Overloading is supported.
-This means that two endpoints with the same name but different arguments should be supported by clients.
+Endpoint names MUST be unique within a package; overloading (two endpoints sharing the same name) is not permitted.

 returns